Aram-Jimenez/transformer_project/README.md

 4. **Challenges Persist**:
    - All models struggled with ambiguous labels and dataset imbalance, limiting their ability to achieve significant accuracy improvements.

+### Confusion Matrices
+Below are the confusion matrices for each model, providing a detailed view of classification performance.
+They highlight areas where the models performed well and where they struggled.

+#### Baseline Model

+#### Improved Model

+#### Fine-Tuned Model

+### Insights from Confusion Matrices
+1. **Baseline Model**:
+   - Performed best on common labels like "Mostly True" and "Half True."
+   - Significant misclassification across adjacent categories like "Barely True" and "Half True."

+2. **Improved Model**:
+   - Weighted loss improved performance on "Pants on Fire" but introduced some misclassification in more frequent classes like "True."

+3. **Fine-Tuned Model**:
+   - Hyperparameter tuning balanced some performance but struggled to address dataset limitations, with confusion persisting between ambiguous labels.